seanox/aspect-js/manual/en/markup.md

 (see [validate](#validate) for more information).

 As with all attributes, the expression language can be used, with the difference that the attribute is only read at the beginning.
-Due to the object/model binding, changes to an existing element at runtime have no effect as long as it exists in the DOM.
+Due to the view model binding, changes to an existing element at runtime have no effect as long as it exists in the DOM.

 ```html
 <span id="output1">{{#text1.value}}</span>